FAQ Contents:

 and conveniently write Peoplese special characters on a computer with MS

-create macros so that by simultaneously pressing 2 keys, the mark will
+simultaneously pressing two keys, the special character will

 To create a mid-dot,